thibaultduponchelle/battlerec/README.md

 [battlerec.com](http://battlerec.com/) is a light [boxrec](https://boxrec.com/) clone for french battlerap scene.

-Bigup to all Battle MCs, this is thanks to you :heart_eyes: and event organizers that we can enjoy epic battles and have a lot of fun.
+Bigup to all Battle MCs, this is thanks to you :kissing_heart: and event organizers that we can enjoy epic battles and have a lot of fun.

 ## Technical stack

-It is written in Perl <3 and the web framework [Mojolicious](https://mojolicious.org/).
+It is written in Perl :heart: and the web framework [Mojolicious](https://mojolicious.org/).

 The data is initially written in a csv file [data.csv](https://github.com/thibaultduponchelle/battlerec/blob/master/data.csv)